PeppeL-G/course-material/src/lectures/report-writing/README.md

 There are some common mistakes students do the first time they try to write a report describing the project work they've done.
 In this lecture some of those mistakes are covered so you can avoid doing them yourself.
 But first some important theory to know before you start writing your report.

 ## What is a project?
 Most reports are associated with a project, so you must have a good understanding of what a project is before you write a report on one.
-[Wikipedia's Project page](https://en.wikipedia.org/wiki/Project) has a long definition of the term, but let us be more straight to the point with projects that involves the creation of software of some kind.
-A project is always about a problem that should be solved and the solution you create that solves that problem, and in our case the solution will involve the creation of software.
+[Wikipedia's Project page](https://en.wikipedia.org/wiki/Project) has a long definition of the term, but let us focus on projects that involves the creation of software of some kind only.
+A project is always about a problem that should be solved and the solution you create that solves that problem, and in our case the solution will involve the creation of some kind of software.

 ### The problem
-The goal with the software you create is to get people to use it.
+The goal with the software you create is to get people to use it (no point in creating something no one will use).
 Why would they use it?
-Because it helps them in some way.
+Because it will help them in some way.
 So the first thing you should decide in a project work is: *What is the problem people are having and that we try to solve in this project*?
 Examples of problems are:

 * Crossing the road is dangerous.
-* Waiting (in line, at a bus stop, at the traffic lights, etc.) is boring AND a waste of time (two problem in one).
+* Waiting (in line, at a bus stop, at the traffic lights, etc.) is boring AND a waste of time (two problems in one).
 * Leaving the children home alone is dangerous (parents are worried both about the house and their children).
 * Communicating with someone not speaking your language is hard.
-* Remembering when Arsenal plays their next game is hard, and it changes all the time.
+* Remembering when Arsenal plays their next game is hard, and it changes after each game.
 * Contacting all players in a hockey team (to notify them of cancelled matches, changed practice hours, etc.) is hard/time consuming.
 * Knowing what is cheap and what is expensive in a grocery store is hard.

-If you can't come up with a problem on your own, simply ask a friend or a company about problems they're having.
+If you can't come up with a problem on your own, simply ask a friend or a company about problems they're having, and then you have a project to solve that problem.

 When you have identified a problem to solve, you need to analyze the problem in depth to get a better understanding of it, so you know things like: